OsomePteLtd/principles/src/general.md

     locomotion for a man on a bicycle.
 And, a man on a bicycle, a human on a bicycle, blew the condor away, completely off the top of the charts.
 And that’s what a computer is to me.” - Steve Jobs

-We believe it describes very precisely what we’re doing here: we’re creating an accounting / corpsec bicycle.
+We believe it describes very precisely what we’re doing here: we’re creating an accounting / corpsec bicycle 🚲.

 ## Pull Requests